-The terms “steam shower” and “sauna” are sometimes used interchangeably.
-The two systems are actually quite different from one another, both in the way they work and in the therapeutic benefits they provide.
+The terms “steam shower” and “sauna” are often used interchangeably.
+The two systems are actually quite different from one another, both in how they work and in the potential therapeutic benefits they provide.
 Let's explore how steam showers and saunas differ from one another.

 Steam Shower Generator vs. Sauna Heater